clsync/clsync/README.md

 * using BSM API (with or without a prefetcher thread);
 * using kqueue/kevent directly.

-Here's an excerpt from the manpage:
+And any of this methods is bad (in it's own way), see the excerpt from the
+manpage:

      Possible values:
             inotify
                    inotify(7) [Linux, (FreeBSD via libinotify)]

                    Native, fast, reliable and well tested Linux FS monitor subsystem.

                    There's no essential performance profit to use "inotify"  instead  of "kevent"  on FreeBSD using "libinotify".
 It backends to "kevent" any‐ way.

                    FreeBSD users: The libinotify on FreeBSD is still not ready and unus‐ able for clsync to sync a lot of files and directories.

             kqueue
                    kqueue(2) [FreeBSD, (Linux via libkqueue)]

                    A  *BSD  kernel  event  notification  mechanism (inc. timer, sockets, files etc).

                    This monitor subsystem cannot determine file creation event,  but  it can determine a directory where something happened.
 So clsync is have to rescan whole dir every  time  on  any  content  change.
 Moreover,